temporalio/documentation/docs/jargon/mesh.md

   If this limit is exceeded, the Activity Task Execution or [**Workflow Execution**](#workflow-execution) fails without retrying again.
   The default is unlimited.
   Setting the value to 0 also means unlimited.
-- **Use case**: Use this setting to ensure that retries do not continue indefinitely.
+- **Use case**: Use this attribute to ensure that retries do not continue indefinitely.
-  However, in the majority of cases, we recommend relying on the [execution timeout](#execution-timeout) to limit the duration of the retries instead of using this setting.
+  However, in the majority of cases, we recommend relying on the [execution timeout](#execution-timeout) to limit the duration of the retries instead of using this attribute.

 ### Non-retryable error reasons